OCR-tech/project-MachineLearning/M2_Image_Classification_Feedforward_Networks/README.md

-# Module 2: Image Classification using Feedforward Networks in Keras
+# Module 2: Image Classification: Feedforward Networks in Keras

 ## Objectives:
 - To classify hand-written digits using feed-forward multilayer network architecture for multinomial classification